 Despite the negative stories about Portsmouth, our community has been leading the way in recovery and shifting the narrative into a more positive light.
 Portsmouth’s community and economic recovery has restored hope and paved the way for continued growth in our city.

-Burnside Law is proud to see many wonderful initiatives happening within our community that promote change, perseverance and hope.
+Burnside Brankamp Law is proud to see many wonderful initiatives happening within our community that promote change, perseverance and hope.

-Burnside Law would like to thank Professor Andrew Feight for inviting Jeremy to moderate the program as well as all parties involved in making this symposium happen.
+Burnside Brankamp Law would like to thank Professor Andrew Feight for inviting Jeremy to moderate the program as well as all parties involved in making this symposium happen.
 We also would like to thank Jeremy Reed for the photo.